 Technology now provides additional avenues for self-directed learning and knowledge sharing in the form of cloud-based applications.

-Apps such as Bloomfire, Knowledge Tree, Sharepoint, Slack and Yammer offer your employees a centralized place for two-way conversations, training and onboarding.
+Apps such as Slack and Microsoft Teams offer your employees a centralized place for two-way conversations, training and onboarding.
 Called social learning, such apps make it easy to crowd-source questions and answers and give your employees the option to engage in lecture learning.

 If you want to grow your company without taking a hit to quality or customer service, leadership development training is your answer.
-Invest today so you can grow tomorrow.
+Invest in your people today so you can see them (and your company) grow tomorrow.